Xinyao0118/Breast_Cancer_Diagnosis/README.md

 # Breast_Cancer_Diagnosis
 Compare the performance of full logistic-lasso, Newton Raphson method model and optimal Logistic-LASSO with Coordinate-Wise Update

+## Update

-## Update: This is a course group project and I do not have the copyroght of the data.
+This is a course group project and I do not have the copyroght of the data.
 This project is mainly about using R to build three different models, the key point is features selection.
+By the way, I am in charge of the Cross-validation part

 ## Dataset Information